Opera in two acts (Running Time: 1 hour 57 minutes)

 Scene 2: Sancia’s apartments (23 minutes)

-47: Ircano arrives with Sancia to a bizarrely jovial little march tune, Sancia tells everyone what she wants to do and then Rodrigo tells her off and then she tells him that what she wants goes because she is queen.
-Ircano interjects his own interests before Sancia’s son Garcia arrives, very much alive, declaring is not Ircano’s or Sancia’s but his.
+47: Ircano arrives with Sancia to a bizarrely jovial little march tune *.
+Sancia tells everyone what she wants to do and then Rodrigo tells her off and then she tells him that what she wants goes because she is queen.
+Ircano interjects his own interests before Sancia’s son Garcia arrives, very much alive, declaring not Ircano’s or Sancia’s interests but his.
 Ircano is infuriated by this turn of events.

-56: The 10 minute act finale beings with Sancia and Ircano very much upset with the new situation and Rodrigo and Garcia very much happy with what is going on *.
-Sancia and Garcia are reconciled as Sancia’s irrational actions can be attributed to thinking her son was dead.
+55: Oh! nera sorte!
+The 10 minute act finale beings with Sancia and Ircano very much upset with the new situation and Rodrigo and Garcia very much happy with what is going on **.
+(You will recognize the melody from at least Ugo, conte di Parigi, if not other Donizetti operas).
+Sancia and Garcia are reconciled as Sancia’s irrational actions (so far at least) could be attributed to thinking her son was dead.

-62: Garcia decides to banish Ircano, thus setting into motion the events of the next act and some very anti-Islamic utterances from the chorus **.
+62: Garcia decides to take the crown (with the support of Rodrigo) and banish Ircano, thus setting into motion the events of the next act in the frantic stretta *.

 ACT 2: (50 minutes)